 You can’t get to know Japan without trying the unique food culture that fascinates people around the world!
 Tsukiji is a lively fish market which is home to numerous shops and restaurants dealing with fresh seafood.
 It can be divided into two areas: the inner market and the outer market.
 The inner market had moved to “Toyosu” (豊洲) in 2018, whereas the outer market still remains in the same place with lively shops and restaurants.
 If you want to see the tuna auction, visit Toyosu Market in the early morning (For the tips to get tickets for tuna auction & things to do in Toyosu), and if you want to walk around among the various markets which represents Japanese culinary culture and get some finger foods, visit Tsukiji Fish Market before afternoon.

-We have strong connections with Tsukiji, and offer the special opportunity to walk with our guide on Tokyo Fish Market Tour to tell you some histories and background stories of the area.
+We have strong connections with Tsukiji, and offer the special opportunity to walk with our guide on the Tokyo Fish Market Tour to tell you some histories and background stories of the area.
 It is also a perfect spot to try traditional Japanese sweets such as Daifuku (大福) and snacks!

 To learn more about Tsukiji; Things to Do in Tsukiji Market